jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

     # Exceptions Encountered
     # AssertionError

-* change the input on line 7 to make the test pass
+* I change the input on line 7 to make the test pass

   .. code-block:: python

     self.assertFalse(False)

-* run the test again from the terminal
+* I run the test again from the terminal

   .. code-block:: python